Last Updated on September 6, 2023 by Tim Wells

 Switching to a dongle design helped reduce the stress on the TV.

-In addition to the design changes, the 2nd generation Chromecast introduced a couple of innovations to make the Chromecast more user-friendly.
+In addition to the design changes, the 2nd generation Chromecast introduced some innovations to make the Chromecast more user-friendly.

 It was the first Chromecast version to have wireless 802.11 ac support.
 Three internal antennas were beneath the shell to help connect more quickly to your home network.